ChannelEngine: stock

 If you use product feeds to update your product data, make sure that at least one feed has the stock mapped.
 Otherwise, all stock is set to zero.
 You can map stock locations by going to Products, Product feeds, clicking the pencil icon by the feed you want to edit, and scrolling to the section Stock locations at the bottom of the page.

-It is possible to provide a specific stock feed to update stock more frequently.
+It is possible to provide a specific stock feed to update the stock more frequently.
 By default, feeds are imported hourly.
 This stock feed can also contain incremental updates (e.g.: containing only the products with a change in stock, checked against the last time the feed was imported).
 If you do choose to provide a stock feed, make sure that:

 - The stock feed is set to type Additional.